Cabbage (video game)

-Cabbage is a canceled breeding simulator video game that was planned for release in the late 1990s on the 64DD, an expansion peripheral for the Nintendo 64 console.
+was a canceled breeding simulator video game that was planned for release in the late 1990s on the 64DD, an expansion peripheral for the Nintendo 64 console.
 The prototype was developed by a team of Nintendo's "biggest talents", led by Shigesato Itoi (Mother series), Tsunekazu Ishihara (Pokémon series), Shigeru Miyamoto (Mario, Zelda, and more), and eventually Satoru Iwata.
 Miyamoto spoke eagerly about the innovative development of Cabbage across the years until early 2000.
-Years later, he reflected that it had drifted silently into cancellation but that it has deeply influenced his games such as Animal Crossing and Nintendogs.
+Years later, he reflected that it had drifted silently into cancellation but that it deeply influenced other Nintendo games such as Animal Crossing and Nintendogs.

 Development

 Cabbage was announced in 1997 as a game in which the player was able to raise, feed, and carry around a creature called a Cabbage.
 Shigeru Miyamoto stated at the time that the game had been in development for five years.
 Cabbage had been the working title of the game, though it appeared to be "strangely popular" with the staff.
 It was something Itoi "randomly blurted out" at some point during development, but he was fine with sticking to it, as there weren't any other names on the board.
 Kotaku noted the odd name, describing it as "sound[ing] like something a kid would normally avoid".

 The game would make use of the 64DD's internal real-time clock, a hardware feature then unique to video game consoles, to keep the Cabbage creature and its virtual world seeming to run while the console is turned off.
 Furthermore, the game was supposed to allow Game Boy connectivity via the Nintendo 64 controller's Transfer Pak, to which the creature could be transferred in an interactive carrying basket game, and then released into the virtual environment of other 64DD-equipped consoles.
 Finally, there were plans to release expansion content on cheap 64DD floppy disks, which would alter the game and the Cabbage's development by giving it toys, "swings, slides, ponds, and so on".
 The team proposed the ability to use rewritable 64DD floppy disks to swap the creature's toys between different players.
 Miyamoto described these features at Nintendo's Space World 1997 trade show.
 These ideas might have been a response to the "virtual pet craze" at the time and have been compared to Tamagotchi.
 Miyamoto only ever described the game verbally, withholding any real Cabbage graphics from the press, vaguely blaming the declining and uncertain video game market in Japan.